-When illuminated, the STOP ENGINE lamp indicates the need to stop the engine as soon as it can be safely done.
+The STOP ENGINE lamp indicates, when illuminated, the need to stop the engine as soon as it can be safely done.
 The engine must remain shut down until the engine can be repaired.

 For engines with the Engine Protection Shutdown feature enabled, if the STOP ENGINE lamp begins to flash, the engine will automatically shut down after 30 seconds.
-The flashing STOP engine lamp alerts the operator to the impending shutdown.
+The flashing STOP ENGINE lamp alerts the operator to the impending shutdown.

-The STOP ENGINE lamp is red in color, and can appear as:
+The STOP ENGINE lamp is red in color, and can look like:

-- the words STOP or STOP ENGINE spelled out - a symbol of an engine with an exclamation point in the center, similar to the graphic illustrated.
+- The words STOP or STOP ENGINE spelled out - A symbol of an engine with an exclamation point in the center, similar to the graphic illustrated.